 Some tillers have a more advanced feature relating to the hitch.
 They allow the hitch to be moved to the left or right for an adjustable ‘offset’ feature.
 For some users this might be a valuable feature.

-I believe Tartar makes most of the “County Line” brand tillers sold by Tractor Supply, but I am not sure about this.
+I believe Tartar makes most of the “County Line” brand tillers sold by Tractor Supply, but this can change (and has changed) over the years.

 Again, let’s talk specifically about the sub-compact tractor scenario.
 For the King Kutter brand, the King Kutter II models are offset when in the 4′ width.